YuchiQiu/CLADE/README.md

 5. pickle
 6. [MLDE](https://github.com/fhalab/MLDE) (Supervised learning model), and all packages required by MLDE.

-Please put MLDE package inside the directory of CLADE: `CLADE/MLDE/`.
+Please put MLDE package inside the directory of CLADE with path: `CLADE/MLDE/*`.

 # Input Files:
 `$COMB_LIB.xlsx`: All variants with their fitness values.
 First Column (Variants): sequences for variants at mutation sites.
 Second Column (Fitness): Fitness values.\